 Life Lessons and the Art of Life.
 Translating Life into Philosophy and the Arts

 The enduring tradition of maxims of ‘worldly wisdom’ (Lebensweisheit) and ‘savoir-vivre’ (Lebenskunst), which today lives on as a seemingly endless flow of DIY and lifestyle magazines, revolves around two poles: On one hand, the notion that life is a school that provides opportunities for instruction and, on the other hand, the assumption that only specific ways of leading one’s life (or the history of lived lives) can be educational.
 These two notions often overlap and conflate.
 In spite of their differences, they also have in common the fact that both are dependent on, for the most part, literary models.
-This project investigates the connections between ‘life lessons’ (Lebenslehre), ‘worldly wisdom’ (Lebensweisheit) and ‘savoir-vivre’ (Lebenskunst) in their many forms.
-The project takes a diachronic approach, but focuses in particular on the literary genres that came to be closely associated with these topoi in the 17th and 18th centuries.
+This project investigated the connections between ‘life lessons’ (Lebenslehre), ‘worldly wisdom’ (Lebensweisheit) and ‘savoir-vivre’ (Lebenskunst) in their many forms.
+The project took a diachronic approach, but focused in particular on the literary genres that came to be closely associated with these topoi in the 17th and 18th centuries.

-A first sub-project highlights structures of temporal and spatial withdrawal and instability: in other words, the fleeting nature of life.
+A first subproject highlighted structures of temporal and spatial withdrawal and instability: in other words, the fleeting nature of life.
 These structures are among the most significant operations that underlie the modern mode of organizing knowledge according to a rationalist understanding of what life means and comprises.
-This kernel of volatility will be interrogated, particularly in respect to the discursive, media and technical milieus of the Enlightenment and the representational forms associated with them.
-The extent to which literature possesses specific means of accessing and narrating characters and contexts and thus its suitability for exploring this fleeting type of knowledge will be demonstrated by analyzing different genres such as the epistolary novel, Bildungsroman, occasional poetry, and political drama.
+This kernel of volatility was interrogated, particularly in respect to the discursive, media and technical milieus of the Enlightenment and the representational forms associated with them.
+The extent to which literature possesses specific means of accessing and narrating characters and contexts and thus its suitability for exploring this fleeting type of knowledge was demonstrated by analyzing different genres such as the epistolary novel, Bildungsroman, occasional poetry, and political drama.